 To make significant impact on the communities they serve, foundations and corporate giving programs are feeling a need to be more strategic.
 But what does “strategic grantmaking” really mean, and is it always the best course of action?
-Kris Putnam-Walkerly, global philanthropy advisor and president of Putnam Consulting Group, will join us at the Arizona Grantmakers Forum 2017 Annual Meeting to define responsive and strategic grantmaking, the pros and cons of each and identify when each is most appropriate.
-Foundation leaders, board members and staff will learn:
+Kris Putnam-Walkerly, global philanthropy advisor and president of Putnam Consulting Group, joined us at the Arizona Grantmakers Forum 2017 Annual Meeting to define responsive and strategic grantmaking, the pros and cons of each and identify when each is most appropriate.
+Foundation leaders, board members and staff learned:

 - four ways foundations can combine strategic and responsive approaches